 To swap the notes between any two voices:

-Note: The selection can encompass content of any voice, but only two will be processed at once. (b) If you select a partial measure the operation will still apply to the whole measure.
+Notes: (a) The selection can encompass content of any voice, but only two will be processed at once. (b) If you select a partial measure the operation will still apply to the whole measure.

 Move notes to another voice (without swapping)

 You can also move notes from one voice to another (without note-swapping):